 I’m Anthony Korahais, and I created Flowing Zen because I know what it’s like to suffer.

-Today, I’m happy, healthy, and fully of energy and vitality!
+Today, I’m happy, healthy, and full of vitality!
 But that wasn’t always the case.

-What’s the opposite of “happy, healthy, and fully of energy and vitality”?
+What’s the opposite of happy, healthy, and full of vitality?

 Whatever that is — that’s what I was before I discovered qigong and tai chi!